Close Menu

 Getting good sleep is another general piece of wellness advice tied directly to the health of our guts.
 According to Cresci, our microbiome adheres to the circadian rhythm, too.
 So, if we eat when our gut microbiome isn’t ready, we won’t be set up to process the nutrients of our food properly.

-Lacking sleep also triggers an increase in stress and cortisol, which have negative mental and physical impacts.
+Lack of sleep also triggers an increase in stress and cortisol, which have negative mental and physical impacts.

 “There’s a lot going on with the gut-brain interaction, so that signals back to the microbiome, and vice versa,” Cresci said.

-Perhaps most fundamental is the fact that when we’re exhausted, we don’t have the energy to check off many of the things that keep us healthy, including exercising or finding a nutritious meal — both of which impact our gut health.
+Perhaps most fundamental is the fact that when we’re exhausted, we don’t have the energy to check off many of the things that keep us healthy, including exercising or finding a nutritious meal — both of which affect our gut health.

 “When you’re sleepy, tired, exhausted, you tend not to do the things we know are good for microbiomes,” Cresci said.
 “So it kind of perpetuates itself.”